Face masks and personal protective equipment (PPE)

-How to wear a medical face mask safely (WHO video on YouTube) PPE for carers and PAs
+How to wear a medical face mask safely (World Health Organisation video on YouTube) PPE for carers and PAs

 If you have a carer or personal assistant (PA), their employer or agency should carry out a risk assessment or create a plan to work safely with you during coronavirus.
 This should include PPE.

-If they have not, ask your carer or PA or speak with social services or the agency they work for.
+If they have not told you, ask your carer or PA.
+You can also contact the agency they work for or social services.